-- Hard Cider flavors: Standard Dry, Standard Sweet, Preach, Bark Bite, Blueberry, Hometown Hero, Cortabella, Currant/Cacoa, Elves, United Squash Federation, Ginger, Strawberry and Brunch.
+- Hard Cider flavors: Another summer favorite is back, Strawberry!
+We also have Standard Dry, Standard Sweet, Bark Bite, Cortabella, Preach, Blueberry, United Squash Federation, Ginger and Brunch ms-dos.

-- Brandy tours and tasting is available every Saturday from 1 until 3 pm, in the Brandy Barn/Distillery.
-Bruce, our brandy maker will be there to welcome you, talk with you about our process, offer sample brandy and some hard ciders as well!
+- Brandy tours and tasting is available every Saturday from 1 until 3 pm, in the Brandy Barn/Distillery We offer brandy, wine and some hard cider samples.
 It’s always an interesting and fun experience.

-Everyone at Corey Lake Orchards thanks you for buying local.
-We hope to see you soon.
+Everyone at Corey Lake Orchards thanks you for buying local, we hope to see you at the farm soon!

 Reminder: Corey Lake Orchards is closed every Tuesday.
-We will continue to share this notice since it is a major change.
+We will continue to share this notice since it is a major change National team downloads.
 As a small family business, we have begun to realize that to best serve our customers with an exceptional product and experience, we need a down day once per week to regroup, reorganize, and re-energize.

 Apples are best kept in your refrigerator, preferably the crisper drawer or in an unsealed plastic bag.
 Refrigerate apples separately from vegetables because apples naturally release small amounts of ethylene gas that can be damaging to lettuce and other produce.
 If you have a root cellar, you can keep larger amounts there if it is cool, dry and dark.